ABAWD Time Limits and Work Requirements

 Pregnant.

 An NA Work Requirement Exemption.
-(See NA Work Requirement Exemptions for additional exemptions which can be used for ABAWD.)
+(See NA Work Requirement Exemptions for additional exemptions.)

 (For more detailed information about exemptions, see ABAWD Exemptions.)